Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

   - ✅ Introduced `core/ast/traversal.ts` providing `NodePath` helpers, ancestor discovery, and a depth-first visitor to power upcoming AST passes.
 - ✅ Generalised script declaration nodes so the AST captures `indicator`, `strategy`, and `library` entrypoints with explicit script types.
 - Populate validator context with scope and symbol metadata derived from the AST.
-  - ✅ Added `core/ast/normalizer.ts` to build module scopes and symbol tables from parsed programs and wired it into `BaseValidator` initialisation.
+  - ⚠️ Added `core/ast/normalizer.ts` to build module scopes and symbol tables from parsed programs and wired it into `BaseValidator` initialisation, but the current implementation only models the root module scope and flat variable declarations.
+Nested scopes (functions, control blocks) still need explicit handling before module migrations can rely on the structure.
 - ✅ Added an `AstValidationContext` that extends `ValidationContext` with AST, scope, symbol, and type tables consumed by validator modules.
 - ✅ Introduced feature-flag configuration in `BaseValidator` so AST services can run in `disabled`, `shadow`, or `primary` modes when rebuilding configs.
 - ✅ Established snapshot-based tests verifying AST output and normalisation for representative Pine snippets in `tests/ast/snapshots.test.ts`.

+**Phase 1 follow-up checklist**

+- [ ] Teach the normaliser how to create and link child scopes for blocks and function bodies.
+- [ ] Persist scope identifiers on `NodePath` metadata so downstream passes can navigate parent scopes efficiently.
+- [ ] Flesh out AST error types (currently ad-hoc objects) into a shared definition that downstream modules can narrow.

 ### Phase 2 – Semantic Foundation Passes
 - Implement initial semantic passes operating on AST: